passkeys.dev logo passkeys.dev logo

 WebAuthn credentials created using the platform authenticator in macOS Monterey (12) and earlier will not be converted to passkeys but will remain available for the lifetime of the device.

-To replace a legacy platform credential with a passkey, start a credential registration ceremony and pass the same user handle (user.id) in the request. macOS will overwrite the legacy credential with a new passkey that will be backed up to iCloud Keychain.
+To replace a legacy platform credential with a passkey, start a credential registration ceremony and pass the same user handle (user.id) in the request. macOS will overwrite the legacy credential with a new passkey that will be saved to Apple Passwords.

 WebViews